-- A. IDP and vulnerable host community households have access to basic food rations (or cash assistance) to meet their nutritional needs for a period of 30 days. - B. IDP and vulnerable host community households are protected against climatic conditions and have improved dignity through the provision of Shelter / NFI kits. - C. Reduce health risks of IDPs through the provision of WASH services.

-- D. IDPs and host community students' access increased to better education facilities with the rehabilitation of schools. - E. Women's psychosocial needs are met. - F. IDPs and vulnerable host community households have increased resilience and able to access essential needs through the provision of cash for work activities and unconditional cash assistance for improved incomes.
+- A. IDP and vulnerable host community households have access to basic food rations (or cash assistance) to meet their nutritional needs for a period of 30 days. - B. IDPs, vulnerable host community households and returnees are protected against climatic conditions and have improved dignity through the provision of Shelter / NFI kits. - C. Reduce health risks of IDPs and returnees through the provision of WASH services. - D. IDPs and host community students' access increased to better education facilities with the rehabilitation of schools. - E. Women's psychosocial needs are met. - F. IDPs, vulnerable host community households and returnees have increased resilience and able to access essential needs through the provision of cash for work activities and unconditional cash assistance for improved incomes.